top of page

 In other words, you can receive quality compression therapy to all the muscles you work the hardest during physical activity.

-For starters, it’s important to note that there isn’t a silver bullet currently available today that solves the problem of muscle pain, soreness, and stiffness.
+It’s important to note that there isn’t a silver bullet currently available today that immediately solves the problem of muscle pain, soreness, and stiffness.

 When you physically exert your body, whether training hard, practicing hard, or competing hard, it’s going to take a toll.